Earth: Weather and climate

 Earth's atmosphere has no definite boundary, gradually becoming thinner and fading into outer space.
 Three-quarters of the atmosphere's mass is contained within the first 11 km of the surface; this lowest layer is called the troposphere.
 Energy from the Sun heats this layer, and the surface below, causing expansion of the air.
 This lower-density air then rises and is replaced by cooler, higher-density air.
 The result is atmospheric circulation that drives the weather and climate through redistribution of thermal energy.

 The primary atmospheric circulation bands consist of the trade winds in the equatorial region below 30° latitude and the westerlies in the mid-latitudes between 30° and 60°.
 Ocean heat content and currents are also important factors in determining climate, particularly the thermohaline circulation that distributes thermal energy from the equatorial oceans to the polar regions.

 Earth receives 1361 W/m2 of solar irradiance.
-The amount of solar energy that reaches the Earth's surface decreases with increasing latitude.
+The amount of solar energy that reaches Earth's surface decreases with increasing latitude.
 At higher latitudes, the sunlight reaches the surface at lower angles, and it must pass through thicker columns of the atmosphere.
 As a result, the mean annual air temperature at sea level decreases by about 0.4 C-change per degree of latitude from the equator.
 Earth's surface can be subdivided into specific latitudinal belts of approximately homogeneous climate.
 Ranging from the equator to the polar regions, these are the tropical (or equatorial), subtropical, temperate and polar climates.